Sr1v1dhya/Club-Hive/README.md

 ## ⭐ My Clubs Page

 **Tables used:** `club_followers`, `clubs`, `events`
+    Navigation bar same as home page of students
 -   Displays only the clubs followed by the logged-in student\
 -   Shows:
     -   Club name\